Thimphu: Architecture

 The Memorial Chorten, also known as the 'Thimphu Chorten', is a chorten in Thimphu located on Doeboom Lam in the southern-central part of the city near the main roundabout and Indian Military Hospital.
 The chorten that dominates the skyline of Thimphu was built in 1974 to honour the 3rd King of Bhutan, Jigme Dorji Wangchuck (1928–1972).
-This prominent landmark in the city has golden spires and bells.Pommaret, p.
-171-172 In 2008, it underwent extensive renovation.
+This prominent landmark in the city has golden spires and bells.
+In 2008, it underwent extensive renovation.
 This chorten is popularly known as "the most visible religious landmark in Bhutan".
 It was consecrated by the Late Dudjom Rimpoche.
 This chorten is unlike other chortens as it does not enshrine the mortal remains of the late King.
 Only the King's photo in a ceremonial dress adorns a hall in the ground floor.
 The King, when he was alive, wanted to build "a chorten to represent the mind of the Buddha".
 It is designed as a Tibetan style chorten, also called as the Jangchup Chorten, patterned on the design of a classical stupa, with a pyramidal pillar crowned by a crescent of Moon and Sun.
 The feature that is distinct here is the outward flaring of the rounded part to give the shape of a vase, rather than a dome shape.
 The chorten depicts larger than life size images of tantric deities, with some 36 of them in erotic poses.

 Other attractions

-There are several other attractions in Thimphu such as the National Post Office, the Clock Tower Square and the Motithang Takin Preserve (an erstwhile Zoo).
+There are several other attractions in Thimphu such as the National Post Office, the Clock Tower Square and the Motithang Takin Preserve (an erstwhile zoo).